Why You Should Get Tested for Hashimoto's if You Have Hypothyroidism

 - free T4

 If your doctor refuses to test you for Hashimoto's, consider finding a new doctor, or ordering the tests yourself through a company like Paloma Health.
-Their Complete At-home Thyroid Test Kit Includes all of these tests.
+Their Complete At-home Thyroid Test Kit includes all of these tests.
+They also have a growing number of insurance-covered doctors (via telemedicine) in several states who specialize in treating thyroid patients.

 Get 30% OFF Paloma's Complete At-Home Thyroid Test Kit with the code: HYPOTHYROIDCHEF.